Master the Art of Caulking: How to Smooth Caulk with Your Finger Like a Pro

 How long does caulk take to cure completely?

-Typically, caulk takes 24 hours to cure, but some types may require longer, so always refer to the manufacturer’s instructions.
+Caulk usually takes about 24 hours to cure completely, but some types may need more time, so it’s best to check the manufacturer’s instructions.